analysiscenter/batchflow/docs/intro/research.rst

     research.add_pipeline(vgg7_test, variables='accuracy', name='test', run=True, exec_for=100, post_run=accuracy, import_model_from='train')

-``post_run`` function must get pipeline as parameter and return dict.
+``post_run`` function must get pipeline as a parameter and return dict.
 That function will be executed for pipeline after each run and result will be saved.

 Note that we use ``C('import_model_from')`` in ``import_model`` action and add test pipeline with parameter ``import_model_from='train'``.
-All ``kwargs`` in ``add_pipeline`` are used to define parameters that depends on other pipeline in the same way.
+All ``kwargs`` in ``add_pipeline`` are used to define parameters that depend on another pipeline in the same way.

 Method ``run`` starts computations: